MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

 | Set attributes  | 6, 7 | Select organizational-data attributes to include in the partition |
 | Give access |  8  | Select one or more analysts who will have access to this partition |

 > [!Important]
 > Plan your partitions carefully before you start to create them.
-Note the fact that an organization can have a maximum of five partitions.
-(The Global partition does _not_ count toward this total.)
+Note the fact that an organization can have a maximum of ten partitions.
+Any new partition that you create can contain a maximum of 10,000 licensed users.
+(The Global partition does _not_ count toward this total of ten partitions and has no limit of licensed users.)
+If you need more than 10 partitions or more that 10,000 licenses in a partition, you can request these exemptions by contacting [Workplace Analytics Support](../overview/getting-support.md).

 1. Open the Workplace Analytics **Home** page.
 If prompted, sign in with your work account.
 2. Open the **Settings** page and select **Access control**.